dwyn/reclone-old/README.md

 tty progress bar
 Awesome lists (Awesome Ruby)

-# Repo::Reco
+# Reclone

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/repo/reco`.
+Put your Ruby code in the file `lib/reclone/reclone`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem